What is Lead Nurturing? 7 Best Strategies to Nurture Leads in 2023

 (Seriously, snacks are a great addition to any content marketing strategy at trade shows and conventions, even if you’re not a snack company.
 Ask anyone.)

-Remember to optimize each type of content to meet the needs of the segment it is targeting.
+Remember to optimize each type of content to meet the target segment's needs.
 Get the input of your marketing teams regarding which type of outreach works best for which type of customer, then work their feedback into your lead nurturing automation plan to keep it seamless and easy for the entire organization.

 3. Use Multiple Touch Points

 As with anything good in life, once is not enough.
-According to the RAIN sales group research, it takes an average of eight touches from the time prospects enter the top of the funnel until they become customers.
+According to the RAIN sales group research, it takes an average of eight touches from when prospects enter the top of the funnel until they become customers.

 Which means you need to use multiple touches to convert leads into customers.
 Effective lead nurturing begins early with gentle outreach, then increases in pressure as the prospect moves down the sales funnel.